Geometric rigidity of simple modules for algebraic groups: Abstract

 \section{Abstract}

-Let $k$ be a field, let $G$ be a smooth affine $k$-group and $V$ a finite-dimensional $G$-module.
-We say $V$ is \emph{rigid} if the socle series and radical series coincide for the action of $G$ on each indecomposable summand of $V$; say $V$ is \emph{geometrically rigid} (resp.~\emph{absolutely rigid}) if $V$ is rigid after base change of $G$ and $V$ to $\bar k$ (resp.~any field extension of $k$).
+Let $k$ be a field, let $G$ be an affine algebraic $k$-group and $V$ a finite-dimensional $G$-module.
+We say $V$ is \emph{rigid} if the socle series and radical series coincide for the action of $G$ on each indecomposable summand of $V$; say $V$ is \emph{geometrically rigid} (resp.~\emph{absolutely rigid}) if $V$ is rigid after base change of $G$ and $V$ to $\bark$ (resp.~any field extension of $k$).
 We show that all simple $G$-modules are geometrically rigid, though not in general absolutely rigid.
-More precisley, we show that if $V$ is a simple $G$-module, then there is a finite purely inseparable extension $k_V/k$ naturally attached to $V$ such that $V_{k_V}$ is absolutely rigid as a $G_{k_V}$-module.
-The proof for connected $G$ turns on an investigation of algebras of the form $K\otimes_k E$ where $K$ and $E$ are field extensions of $k$; we give an example of such an algebra which is not rigid as a module over itself.
+More precisely, we show that if $V$ is a simple $G$-module, then there is a finite purely inseparable extension $k_V/k$ naturally attached to $V$ such that $V_{k_V}$ is absolutely rigid as a $G_{k_V}$-module.
+The proof turns on an investigation of algebras of the form $K\otimes_k E$ where $K$ and $E$ are field extensions of $k$; we give an example of such an algebra which is not rigid as a module over itself.
 We establish the existence of the purely inseparable field extension $k_V/k$ through an analogous version for artinian algebras.

-In the second half of the paper we apply recent results on the structure and representation theory of pseudo-reductive groups to gives a concrete description of $k_V$.
+In the second half of the paper we apply recent results on the structure and representation theory of pseudo-reductive groups to give a concrete description of $k_V$ when $G$ is smooth and connected.
 Namely, we combine the main structure theorem of the Conrad--Prasad classification of pseudo-reductive $G$ together with our previous high weight theory.
-For $V$ a simple $G$-module, we calculate the minimal field of definition of the geometric Jacobson radical of $\End_G(V)$ in terms of the high weight of $G$ and the Conrad--Prasad classification data; this gives a concrete construction of the field $k_V$ as a subextension of the minimal field of definition of the geometric unipotent radical of $G$.
+For a simple $G$-module $V$, we calculate the minimal field of definition of the geometric Jacobson radical of $\End_G(V)$ in terms of the high weight of $V$ and the Conrad--Prasad classification data; this gives a concrete construction of the field $k_V$ as a subextension of the minimal field of definition of the geometric unipotent radical of $G$.

-We also observe that the Conrad--Prasad classification can be used to hone the dimension formula for $G$ we had previously established; we also use it to give a description of $\End_G(V)$ which includes a dimension formula.
+We also observe that the Conrad--Prasad classification can be used to hone the dimension formula for $V$ we had previously established; we also use it to give a description of $\End_G(V)$ which includes a dimension formula.